 Blacktail Butte Trail is a 7.3-mile, moderately trafficked out and back trail, located near Gros Ventre which features beautiful wildflowers, sage brush, and lodgepole pine.
 The butte is known for its views of the Gros Ventre and Teton Mountain Ranges.
 Sport climbing is a popular activity in the area; Blacktail Butte’s limestone wall offers mostly 5.10, 5.11, and 5.12 climbs with incredible Teton views.

 Gros Ventre campground offers camping for tents and dry camping for RVs.
 Each tent campsite has a gravel parking space for two vehicles and tent pads for up to two tents.
-Each RV campsite has a back-in or pull-through gravel parking space for one RV and one tow vehicle with a maximum total length of 45 feet.* There is a complimentary RV dump station available across from the campground office.
+Each RV campsite has a back-in or pull-through gravel parking space for one RV and one tow vehicle with a maximum total length of 45 feet.* There is a limited use RV dump station available across from the campground office.
 All sites have a picnic table, a fire pit with metal fire grate, food storage lockers and access to nearby water spigots and flush toilets.
 There are no shower facilities at the campground.
-Please note that generators are only permitted in loops A through D.
+Please note that generators are only permitted in loops A, B, and C.

 ADA Access: There are 10 campsites that are ADA compliant with electric-only hook-ups.
 Most sites in the campground are level, vehicle-accessible, and surfaced with compact gravel.
 Several restroom facilities are wheelchair-accessible.
 The campground loop roads are paved and generally level, with some small inclines/declines.
 Routes to the amphitheater have an incline and are paved, but somewhat uneven.
 Please note, neither the campground registration office nor the courtesy phone are wheelchair accessible.

 There is no internet service at Gros Ventre Campground; the closest public wireless internet access is in the town of Jackson, a 10- to 15-minute drive away.
-Cellular coverage varies, and may be available depending location within the campground and service provider.
-There is a campground host on-site, and a payphone located at the campground kiosk.
+Cellular coverage varies, and may be available depending on location within the campground and service provider.
+There is a campground host on-site, and a courtesy phone located at the campground kiosk.
 Firewood and ice can be purchased at the campground office during posted business hours.
 Campground Office is open from 8am-8pm during peak season.